 Step Eleven: Add Rock

 Add rock to the base for extra support.
-This thing is going to be sssooo sturdy…it’ll never knock over!!
-Seriously our cat tree has to weigh 100 lbs!!
+This thing is going to be sssooo sturdy, it’ll never knock over!!
+Seriously our cat tree probably weighs 100 lbs!!
 Weigh it down!!

 Step Twelve: Get Your Cats to Like their New Cat Tree

-If your cats are anything like our cats…then this will be the hardest step!!
+If your cats are anything like our cats, then this will be the hardest step!!
 They’re just sssooo picky!!!
-Put their favorite blankets on the ledges, put their food on the ledges…anything to attract them and get them used to the cat tree.
-Give it a week and if they still don’t like it…consider making some adjustments (add more steps, make larger ledges, etc).
+Put their favorite blankets on the ledges, put their food on the ledges, put some catnip on the twine.
+Give it a week and if they still don’t like it, then consider making some adjustments (add more steps, make larger ledges, etc).